If you or someone you live with is disabled

-If a disabled person lives in the property your Council Tax bill could be reduced to the next band (there is still a reduction even if you are in band A).
+If you or someone you live with in the property is disabled, your Council Tax could be reduced to the next band.
+There's still a reduction even if you're in band A.

 • sufficient floor space to use a wheelchair indoors